-The Company's financial instruments consist of cash, short-term investments, accounts receivable, restricted cash, deposits, accounts payable and accrued liabilities, other liabilities, and notes payable.
+The Company's financial instruments consist of cash, short-term investments, trade receivables, lease receivable, restricted cash, deposits, accounts payable and accrued liabilities, lease liabilities, Other liabilities, and notes payable.
 The Company has made the following classifications for these financial instruments:

-- · Cash, accounts receivable, restricted cash, and deposits are recorded at amortized cost.
-Interest income is recorded using the effective interest rate method and is included in income for the period. - Accounts payable and accrued liabilities, and notes payable, are measured at amortized cost. - Other liabilities, which relate to the derivative on warrants issued in U.S. dollars, are adjusted to the market value using the Black-Sholes valuation method at the end of each reporting period.
+- · Cash, trade receivables, lease receivable, restricted cash, and deposits are recorded at amortized cost.
+Interest income is recorded using the effective interest rate method and is included in income for the period. - · Accounts payable and accrued liabilities, lease liabilities, and notes payable, are measured at amortized cost. - · Other liabilities, which relate to the derivative on warrants issued in U.S. dollars, are adjusted to the market value using the Black-Scholes valuation method at the end of each reporting period.